demonsplice/ANN-Classification-Churn/README.md

-# ANN-Classification-Churn
-This project predicts bank customer churn using machine learning.
-The dataset includes customer demographics, account info, and churn status.
-Data is preprocessed (encoding, scaling), then split for training/testing.
-An artificial neural network is trained to classify churn, and TensorBoard is used for model evaluation and visualization.
 # Customer Churn Prediction

 This project predicts whether a bank customer will churn (leave the bank) using machine learning and deep learning techniques.
 It uses the [Churn_Modelling.csv](Churn_Modelling.csv) dataset, which contains customer demographics, account information, and churn status.